hannobraun/stack-assembly/README.md

 This script finishes evaluation with the values `3`, `5`, `8`, and `5` on the stack.

 `drop` removes a value from the stack.
-Like `copy`, it takes the index of the value to remove as its input.
+Similar to `copy`, it takes the index of the value to remove as its input.

 ```stack
 3 5 8 1 drop